patrinoua/work-in-tech/README.md

 Feel free to reach out to me if you know an interesting link that I could add here, or looking for feedback!

-### Roadmaps: Step by step guides and paths to learn different tools or technologies
+### Roadmaps: Step by step guides and paths to learn different tools and technologies

 https://roadmap.sh/